ARA lot prices in 2022

 Price information is presented on the map by means of the administrative regional divisions of the municipalities (sub-areas of Helsinki, small areas of Espoo, districts of Vantaa, and Kauniainen as a whole municipality), separately for apartment building lots and detached house lots.
 More specific application instructions for analysis of the lot’s location and quality factors, for example, are available for the map.

 1 The following maximum prices are followed in the pricing of lots granted for state-subsidised housing production, excluding construction work by the residents.
 The prices have been presented on the pricing maps and table by city sub-area as euros per permitted construction rights (floor m²) for housing in accordance with the city plan, separately for detached house lots and apartment building lots.
 The regional division is based on the sub-areas of Helsinki, small areas of Espoo, districts of Vantaa, and Kauniainen as a whole municipality.
-In the area south of the boundary line shown on the map, prices are agreed with ARA on a case-by-case basis.
+In the area south of the boundary line shown on the map in Espoo and Helsinki and in the districts of Tikkurila and Myyrmäki in Vantaa, prices are agreed with ARA on a case-by-case basis.

 Reasonable charges for municipal infrastructure, in accordance with the valid costs, can be added to the lot price specific to the city sub-area.
 Planning costs, however, are included in the lot price.